Top 10 Slade Songs

 # 2 – Come On Feel The Noize

 Everyone knows this one.
 The song was released in 1973.
 Once again, it was a non-album single release.
-Once again, for the fourth time in a row, Slade had a number one record in the United Kingdom.
-It’s incredible that Slade never achieved the same success in the United States that they had in the United Kingdom with all their number one singles.
+For the fourth time in a row, Slade had a number-one record in the United Kingdom.
+It’s incredible that Slade never achieved the same success in the United States as they did in the United Kingdom, with all their number-one singles.

 # 1 – My Oh My